ximinng/PyTorch-SVGRender/docs/source/clipasso.rst

 .. figure:: ../../examples/clipasso/attention_map.png
    :align: center

+   Fig 1.
 A saliency map is used as the distribution to sample the initial strokes locations.

 **Result**:

-.. list-table:: Fig 1.
+.. list-table:: Fig 2.
 Rendering Result

     * - .. figure:: ../../data/horse.png
            :width: 224